kyoobit/widget_bin/README.md

-# Widgets Bin
+# Widget Bin

-A collection of widgets scripts, normally a single file tool with a simple purpose.
+A collection of widget scripts, normally a single file to provide a tool for a simple purpose.

 --------------------------------------------------------------------------------